LuMF09/LucienMaman.github.io/_pages/cv.md

 <p align="justify">Exploiting the Interplay between Social and Task Dimensions of Cohesion to Predict its Dynamics Leveraging Social Sciences.
 Maman, L., Likforman-Sulem, L., Chetouani, M., and Varni, G. In Proceedings of the 2021 International Conference on Multimodal Interaction (ICMI 2021).
 2021 - <b>Accepted for publication</b></p>

+<p align="justify">An Exploratory Computational Study on the Effect of Emergent Leadership on Social and Task Cohesion.
+Sabry, S., Maman, L. and Varni, G. To Appear in Companion Publication of the 2021 International Conference on Multimodal Interaction (ICMI '21 Companion).
+2021 - <b>Accepted for publication</b></p>

 <p align="justify">Using Valence Emotion to Predict Group Cohesion's Dynamics: Top-down and Bottom-up Approaches.
 Maman, L., Chetouani M., Likforman-Sulem, L. and Varni, G. International Conference on Affective Computing & Intelligent Interaction (ACII 2021).
 2021 - <b>Accepted for publication</b></p>

 <p align="justify">Multimodal Groups’ Analysis for Automated Cohesion Estimation.
 Maman, L. International Conference on Multimodal Interaction (ICMI ‘20).
 2020. - <b>Published</b></p>